galliot-us/smart-social-distancing/README.md

 ```bash
 curl -d '{"App": { "VideoPath" : "/repo/data/YOUR_VIDEO.mp4"} }' -H "Content-Type: application/json" -X POST http://PROCESSOR_IP:PROCESSOR_PORT/set-config
 ```
 (of course you have to put your video under `data/` before) and then enter `http://PROCESSOR_IP:PROCESSOR_PORT/process-video-cfg` in your browser.
 You can see in your terminal running the docker that your video is being loaded and processed.
-You also can refresh your dashboard to see the output (NOTE: residual files under `data/web_gui/static/` may cause you to see previous streams and plots stored there!
-This needs to be issued separately, you can mannually clean that path for now)
+You also can refresh your dashboard to see the output.

+***NOTE***: residual files under `data/web_gui/static/` may cause you to see previous streams and plots stored there!
+This needs to be issued separately, you can mannually clean that path for now.

 ## Issues and Contributing